What is a Merchant Cash Advance?

 Step 1: Consider Your Needs

 Take time to ensure this is the right product for your needs and circumstances.
-Will you be able to use the capital for your goals?
+Will you be able to utilize the capital to achieve your goals?
 Will the repayment structure do more good than harm to your operating capital?
 Do you know exactly how much funding to request?
 Answering these questions ahead of time will make the rest of this process much easier.

 Step 2: Gather Your Documents